mikeizbicki/ucr-cs100/textbook/using-bash/sed/README.md

 sed 's/aol.com/gmail.com/'
 ```

-`sed` will become "hungup" and will wait for input from standard input (input manually entered input from the user) where `sed` will execute its commands as the user passes in new lines for it to analyze.
+`sed` will become "hungup" and will wait for input from standard input (input manually entered from the user) where `sed` will execute its commands as the user passes in new lines for it to analyze.

 `sed` commands can also be listed together into a file called a **sed script** (which is used instead of an explicit regular expression or search pattern with the `-f` flag).
-A `sed` script would like,
+A `sed` script would look like,

 ```
 # 'sed.sh' replaces digits with their English word